 Teaching methods include practical sessions, lectures, discussions, case studies and workshops.
 We also encourage you to develop independent study skills.

-During your first year you will be required to undertake some form of voluntary work so that you can practice the skills that you are learning on the course.
+During your course you will be required to undertake some form of voluntary work so that you can practice the skills that you are learning on the course.

 56 UCAS points from a minimum of two GCSEs / A Levels or equivalent.
 We will also accept PPP at BTEC Extended Diploma level.